eCommerce

 Shopify’s design and functionality are free and accessible to users, and its paid templates are pre-programmed.
 Merchants can then customize the images, fonts, and colors.
 Compared with other eCommerce options, Shopify is notable for how easy it is to set up a store on its platform.
 Your site is automatically rendered mobile-responsive via free Android and iOS apps.

-However, while Shopify periodically releases new customizable themes, everyone who uses the platform has access to the same options.
+However, while Shopify periodically releases new customizable themes, everyone using the platform can access the same options.
 In other words, you must work extra hard to differentiate your operation from other online stores.

 If more customizable layouts are what you’re seeking, you may want to go with WooCommerce.
 WooCommerce allows users to choose from hundreds of designs and tailor them to their heart’s content.
 You can also use exclusive designs and construct yours to be mobile-responsive.
 The tradeoff with this is that you will inevitably need to spend more time setting up your online presence.
-If you lack coding experience, this might be the time to hire a developer.
+If you lack coding experience, hiring a developer might be the time.

 Dollar bill.